bartbutenaers/node-red-contrib-interval-length/README.md

 ![Msg field](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-interval-length/master/images/interval_field.png)

-## Create msg at timeout
+## Create 0-interval msg at window timeout
 When a time window is specified, an output message will be generated (at the end of the time window) containing the sum of all intervals (of all messages that arrived during the time window).
 However when **no messages** have arrived during the time window, **no** output message is being generated.

 When this option is selected, an extra message msg2 (containing a `0` interval) will be generated at the end of the window (when no messages have arrived):

 ![Timeout](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-interval-length/master/images/interval_timeout.png)

-Use case : this can be used to make sure that messages arrive with a maximum interval in between them.
-E.g. when you expect some node to send a message every minute, and you want to generate an alarm when this doesn't happen.

 ## Start measurement at startup
 This node calculates the interval length between successive messages.
 This means that this node will start counting milliseconds when the first message msg1 arrives.
 When the second message msg2 arrives, the interval of Y msecs is being calculated (and sended as output message msg4).
 But **no** output message msg3 is generated when the first message arrives...